-Chronic Pain Management Tool Kit
+The Chronic Pain Management Toolkit for Practitioners

 Chronic pain is often caused by a multitude of factors, and so a multidisciplinary approach is required.

 People who live well with chronic pain do best when they feel like valued partners in a multidisciplinary approach.
-Health care providers should understand all the different ways the client/patient might approach their chronic pain condition,
+Health care providers should understand all the different ways the client/patient might approach their chronic pain condition, including:

 Medical Treatments – Medication can help manage chronic pain when it is used in balance with the rest of an overall chronic pain management plan.
 It is important to recognize that some medications, such as opiates, can do more harm than good should a person become addicted.
 Assessment, prescription medicines, infusions, injections, surgeries, continuity of care, associated mental health and substance related conditions, co-ordination of specialist care, medico-legal issues.